Updated: February 9th, 2020

 On the other hand, when the Powerwall 2 is wired into the entire home to be used as a whole home backup solution, it is wired directly into the main electrical panel of the home.
 In this configuration, only the Powerwall(s) and the Backup Gateway are added — a new sub panel is not required.

-Energy storage is a mandatory component of that future, as it helps keep our locally generated renewables in our home, putting less strain on the grid.
+Energy storage is shaping up to be a mandatory component of that future, as it helps keep our locally generated renewables in our home, putting less strain on the grid.